vistadataproject/documents/README.md

 __How?__

-All sources of available metadata and models (both internal to VISTA as well as external, such as RPCs) will be transformed to the web-standard Linked Data model, normalized and enriched,  and then operationalized as an embedded in-process master data model using Node.js / VISTA  (nodeVISTA).
-The following technologies will be used:
+All sources of available metadata (both internal to VISTA as well as external, such as RPCs) will be transformed to the web-standard data model (RDF), normalized and enriched,  and then operationalized as an embedded in-process read/write Master Data Model using Node.js / VISTA  (nodeVISTA).
+There are no external dependencies, data stores, or moving parts involved with this architecture.
+All components of this are created using web technologies and standards:

 [Web Technologies](https://github.com/vistadataproject/documents/tree/master/Background#technologies)